 ES Goals and Objectives

 Environmental Studies as an academic field is the product of efforts to understand and respond to the variety of changes humans have wrought in our world.
 Students in Environmental Studies are motivated by concern for welfare of the many human and non-human communities that shape this planet.
 The Environmental Studies Program actively cultivates in our students both engagement with and informed reflection about those communities.
-To this end, the curriculum includes an interdisciplinary core that encourages students to explore the social, aesthetic, ethical, scientific, and technical aspects of environmental questions; concentrations that allow students to approach these questions with more focused knowledge and methodological tools; a community-engaged research course; and an internship with an environmentally focused organization or business.
+To this end, the curriculum includes an interdisciplinary core that encourages students to explore the social, aesthetic, ethical, scientific, and technical aspects of environmental questions; concentrations that allow students to approach these questions with more focused knowledge and methodological tools; and a community-engaged research course.

 To consider how the natural and built environments shape and are shaped by multiple socio-cultural and political factors.